j-andrews7/KnowledgeDump/docs/Code_Snippets_Functions.md

 ## File Manipulation Tasks

+> If you don't love data cleaning, you don't love bioinformatics.
+> -some guy

 ### Randomly Downsample BAM to Set Number of Reads/Read Pairs

 For instance, to 5 million here.
 It will never keep a read but not its mate.
 From [biostars](https://www.biostars.org/p/9485840/#9485906).